FlutterWay/rixa/README.md

 ### goToPreviousPage

-If you run your application on a platform other than the web and use context.go(), Navigator.pop() will not go to the previous page.
+If you run your application on a platform other than the web and use context.go(), otherwise Navigator.pop() will not go to the previous page.
 You can use goToPreviousPage instead of Navigator.pop().
-If you are using go() or goNamed() for navigation, add onWillPop to your scaffold and add this function.
+To fix the back button issue(Mobile/Desktop) add onWillPop to your scaffold then add this function.

+How it works: There's a stack of pages where previous pages are kept.
+If go() or goNamed() is called on the previous page, go() is used to go to the previous page.
+If context.push() is used, it pops to the previous page.

 ```dart
    WillPopScope(